financer-exchange/financer-std/README.md

-# Ferum Standard Library
+# Financer Standard Library

 Move is an awesome langauge, but since the ecosystem is still early, it's missing some fundemental pieces.
-Ferum STD is our way of giving back to the community by open sourcing core components that we've built in house for everyone's use.
-If you have any questions or concerns, [join our discord](https://discord.gg/rk9T4MuppY) and also, [follow us on twitter](twitter.com/ferumxyz/) for updates!
+Financer STD is our way of giving back to the community by open sourcing core components that we've built in house for everyone's use.
+If you have any questions or concerns, [join our discord](https://discord.gg/rk9T4MuppY) and also, [follow us on twitter](twitter.com/financerxyz/) for updates!

 ## List of Modules

-* [`ferum_std::fixed_point_64`](#fixed-point-full-docs) — Implementation of FixedPoint, helping manage decimal points represented as integers.
+* [`financer_std::fixed_point_64`](#fixed-point-full-docs) — Implementation of FixedPoint, helping manage decimal points represented as integers.
-* [`ferum_std::red_black_tree`](#red-black-tree-full-docs) — Implementation of Red Black Trees, a self-balancing binary search tree.
+* [`financer_std::red_black_tree`](#red-black-tree-full-docs) — Implementation of Red Black Trees, a self-balancing binary search tree.
-* [`ferum_std::linked_list`](#linked-list-full-docs) — Implementation of a Doubly Linked List.
+* [`financer_std::linked_list`](#linked-list-full-docs) — Implementation of a Doubly Linked List.

 ## Installing

 1\.
-Add `FerumSTD` in your [`Move.toml`](https://move-language.github.io/move/packages.html#movetoml) as a depdency following the example below:
+Add `FinancerSTD` in your [`Move.toml`](https://move-language.github.io/move/packages.html#movetoml) as a depdency following the example below:

 ```
 [dependencies]
 AptosFramework = { git = "https://github.com/aptos-labs/aptos-core.git", subdir = "aptos-move/framework/aptos-framework/", rev = "devnet" }
-FerumSTD = { git = "https://github.com/ferum-dex/ferum-std.git", rev = "main" }
+FinancerSTD = { git = "https://github.com/financer-dex/financer-std.git", rev = "main" }
 ```

 Use `rev = "main"` for latest and `rev = "devnet"` for devnet.
 There is no release for mainnet at this point.